Louie519/Data_Warehousing_Project/README.md

 **Feature Engineering**:
 - New measures: trip time in minutes, fare per minute, tip per minute, tip percentage, and average mph were calculated.
-- Categorical dimensions were enriched by merging with the `taxi_zones.csv` file from [NYC Taxi Zones Data](https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc).
+- Categorical dimensions were enriched (geographic details, i.e. burough) by merging with the `taxi_zones.csv` file from [NYC Taxi Zones Data](https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc).

 ### Load Data to Data Warehouse
 To load data into the data warehouse, set the following variables: